lix-pm/lix.vscode/README.md

 ![](images/readme/install-library.gif)

+### Update Library

+The `lix: Update Library` command can be used to update an installed library to its available latest version.

 ### Haxe Installation Auto-Detection

 If the `"haxe.executable"` and `"haxelib.executable"` settings are at their default values `"auto"`, they are automatically resolved to the local `haxe` / `haxelib` scripts in `node_modules/.bin` provided by lix.